blues/app-accelerators/31-temperature-and-smoke-detector/README.md

 This solution makes use of the an MQ2 sensor module, which detects smoke, as well as various gasses.
 Using the 3 male-to-female jumper wires, connect the MQ2 sensor to the Sparrow Reference Sensor board and the v5 converter as follows:

-TODO: Rewrite this with soldering headers onto the Boost Converter
+1. Solder a set of headers onto the 5v converter.
-1. Splice a male to female jumper in half and solder the exposed wires to the `GND` pad on the 5v converter.
-Connect the female end to `GND` on the sensor and the male end to a `GND` pin on the Notecarrier-F.
+1. Connetor a jumper to `GND` pad on the 5v converter and the other end  to a `GND` pin on the Notecarrier-F.
+1. Connect a jumper to `GND` on the sensor and the other end  to a `GND` pin on the Notecarrier-F.
-2. Splice another jumper, and solder the exposed wire on male half to `Vi` on the converter.
-Connect the male connector to `F_3V3` on the Notecarrier-F. Solder the exposed wire on the female half to `Vo` and connect the female end to the `A0` pin on the MQ2 sensor.
+2. Connect a jumper to `Vi` on the converter and the other end to  `F_3V3` on the Notecarrier-F.
+2. Connect a jumper to `Vo` on the converter and the other end to the  `VCC` pin on the MQ2 sensor.
-3. Using an intact male-to-female jumper, connect `A0` on the sensor to the `F_A0` pin on the Notecarrier-F.
+3. Connect a jumper to `A0` on the sensor and the other end to the `F_A0` pin on the Notecarrier-F.
 4. The 4th pin on the sensor is left unconnected.

 ### Temperature Sensor Connection